RAC Paul: Mission

-Call

 Paul learned of a need for a missionary in Orissa (present-day Odisha) through IMS News Bulletin in Muthumalai magazine.
-The notice in the magazine asked for missionaries to go work in Orissa.
-He applied immediately.
+He applied to magazine notice which asked for missionaries to go work in Orissa.

-Journey

 Upon being selected, he left for service on 15 January 1967, and arrived at Malkangiri on 23 January 1967.
 He started medical work with the Koya, Bondo, Santhali and Poraja tribal groups.
-He met Munshi, a Bengali Christian, in the village MV3 and taught bible lessons there.
+He met Munshi, a Bengali Christian, and taught bible lessons there.

 After their wedding, on 9 February 1972, Dr. Iris and Dr. RAC Paul journeyed together to Malkangiri to begin medical work on the Bondo tribes.
 They left IMS and joined Indian Evangelical Mission, which sent two other missionaries to work with the Pauls: Bros Sasi Kumar and Jeyapaul Sithar.

-Service

 The Pauls went to Bondo Hills, lived there, and did the ministry during the week and medical work on Sundays.
 They returned to Malkangiri once per week.
-The local tribal people were isolated and known as murderous.
-Paul was determined to reach them with religion.
+Paul was determined to reach religion to locals.
 He became close with the locals, and they endearingly called him "Mr. Tall".

-Together, RAC and Iris treated and helped with many health problems, including the following: Malaria, Tuberculosis, skin diseases, dysentery, and the delivery of babies.
+RAC and Iris treated and helped with health problems such as malaria, tuberculosis, skin diseases, dysentery, and the delivery of babies.

 After Paul's kidney transplant, IEM shut down the work in Malkangiri.
 Dr. Iris and RAC Paul then resigned from IEM and returned to the base at Malkangiri.
 They continued medical and gospel work in Malkangiri but could no longer work with the Bondo tribes.
 Without the support of IEM, the Pauls faced financial difficulties, in addition to Dr. RAC Paul's own medical problems.

-Return

 Paul suffered a paralytic attack on 24 January 1980, and from then on, he had to stay at home and assist Iris in her medical work.
 He told patients the gospel but was no longer able to continue his work in the ministry.
 He died in 1986.

 Legacy

-Lasting impact on the Bondos
+Impact on Bondos

 RAC Paul translated the New Testament into the Bondo language.
-The Bondos have been able to continue practicing Christianity.
+The Bondos to continue practicing christianity.